Blocking Users in Facebook

 - Prevents you and that user from seeing comments and likes on mutual friends' pages

 While a user block is active, from that user's point of view, you no longer exist on Facebook.
 In addition, that user doesn't exist from your point of view, either, though you remain in control over the block.
-You can reverse a block using the "remove" link for that person in your Block List settings.
-You'll also have to add the person to your Friends list again if you want to reconnect.
-When you do this, keep in mind that you won't be able to block the same user again for 48 hours.
+You can reverse a block, but you will have to Add Friend if you want to reconnect again.
+Also, keep in mind that if you unblock someone, you won't be able to block the same user again for 48 hours.

 When blocking users, as when hiding content with custom Friends lists, be prepared if someone asks about your actions.
 If it's someone you're trying to avoid online and don't see in your everyday life, you might want to avoid responding to any retaliating e-mails or contact attempts at other websites.
 If it's someone that could be a threat offline, especially a physical threat, contact your local law enforcement agency for advice on what to do.